partha-bro/study-repo/Web_developer/04-js/README.md

 	Note: Always use internal or external js code last of html body.

-	2. Debug and error find out using browser console we can send some message to console using console.log('message');
+	2. Debug and error find out using browser console console.log('message'): we can send some message to console using console.log('message');
+		debugger: 				we can debug any function or code in chrome developer tool console tab type 	debugger
+					shift+enter	// goto the next line
+					functionName(parm,parm);
+					hit enter

 	3. comments
 		There are two types of comment denominator